dssg/hitchhikers-guide/curriculum/0_before_you_start/prerequisites/email.md

   - [Writing efficient Python][10]
   - [Tips for Idiomatic Python][11]
   - [Introduction to Python debugging tools][12]
+- Jupyter Notebooks and Jupyter Lab
-- Jupyter (formerly known as IPython)
+  - [Beginner's Guide to Jupyter Lab][32]
   - [Example of how IPython notebooks are used in data science][13]
   - [Tutorial for setting up and opening IPython notebook][14]
   - [Amazing examples of IPython notebooks][15]